 This article is another photo article, this time teaching you how to get pictures of your gear or your flies on a clean, white background.

-getting a white background on your fly and gear images and getting things to "float" with few shadows and fading in to completely white.
+This is about getting a white background on your fly and gear images and getting things to "float" with few shadows and fading in to completely white.

 We will be using the flash on a light background, and the method requires a separate flash or two and a camera with a flash shoe.

-in this article consists of a softbox on a tripod, two flashes that can be fired wirelessly from the camera, a pair of pieces of white cardboard in A3 format bought in a bookstore, a few little gizmos I had lying around in the garage and some glue clamps.
+My setup in this article consists of a softbox on a tripod, two flashes that can be fired wirelessly from the camera, a pair of pieces of white cardboard in A3 format bought in a bookstore, a few little gizmos I had lying around in the garage and some glue clamps.

 You can buy fancy photo tables, but my advice is - as always - that you should use what you already have.
 The softbox I use measures 60x60 centimeters (24x24 inches) and I chose this size because it was the one I had lying around.
 A small softbox measuring 40x40 centimeters (16x16 inches) will do fine.
 If are going out to invest, buy the biggest you can afford.
 You can never get a large enough light.
 It must of course not be larger than what makes sense for the purpose.